 Part 3 - Line 1

-PROVIDE SHELTER AND SUPPORT TO WORKING HOMELESS FAMILIES, AND A FOOD PROGRAM FOR THE HUNGRY OF THE COMMUNITY.
+PROVIDE TEMPORARY SHELTER AND SUPPORT TO WORKING FAMILIES EXPERIENCING HOMELESSNESS, AND A DINNER PROGRAM TO ADDRESS FOOD INSECURITY IN THE COMMUNITY.

 Describe the Organization's Program Activity: